Gabboxl/ts3serverARM/README.md

 ```

 ## Entering in the x86 environment
-You can use chroot to enter the environment: `sudo chroot ./chroot-debian/`
+1) `sudo chroot ./chroot-debian/`
- then `cd ~` to return to the default root directory.
+2) `cd ~` to return to the default root directory.

 ## Creation of the ts3 server
+> [!note]
-Be aware that this environment acts as a parallel distro install from the host Raspberry's system, so for example, if you need to use a certain program, you need to reinstall it using `apt` (or whatever its installation method is) in the newly created environment.
+> Be aware that this environment acts as a parallel distro install from the host Raspberry's system, so for example, if you need to use a certain program, you need to reinstall it using `apt` (or whatever its installation method is) in the newly created environment.

+> [!warning]
-- **FROM NOW WE ARE INSIDE THE x86 ENVIRONMENT, the commands might take A LOT to run because we are using an emulator inside the Raspberry whose specs aren't the best in the world.
-The `amd64` architecture should be faster than `i386`.** -
+> **FROM NOW WE ARE INSIDE THE x86 ENVIRONMENT, the commands might take A LOT to run because we are using an emulator inside the Raspberry whose specs aren't the best in the world.
+The `amd64` architecture should be faster than `i386` due to code optimizations.**

 If Apt asks you to install a package without verification, type YES.